 – An access token for your source control management system

-– An installation of Nexus Lifecycle version 109 or later
+– An installation of Sonatype Lifecycle version 109 or later

 – To set up a local instance of Lifecycle, follow the installation steps in the Lifecycle Quickstart guide.
 This should primarily be used for testing purposes prior to integrating Lifecycle into your development environment.